Chris Crooms

-Christopher Dale Crooms (born February 4, 1969) is a former American professional football player who was a safety in the National Football League (NFL) and the World League of American Football (WLAF).
+Christopher Dale Crooms (born February 4, 1969) is an American former professional football player who was a safety in the National Football League (NFL) and the World League of American Football (WLAF).
 He played for the Los Angeles Rams of the NFL, and the Barcelona Dragons of the WLAF.
+He was selected by the Rams in the fifth round of the 1992 NFL draft.
 Crooms played collegiately at the Texas A&M University.